Piscine Molitor: Redevelopment

 In August 2007, the Mayor of Paris began to accept applications for the renovation of Piscine Molitor.
 On 20 November 2007 it was announced that three different groups were competing for the role of renovating the pool complex, Colony Capital, ICADE, and GTM Construction.
 The mayor, Bertrand Delanoë, called for the revival of the complex without spending taxpayer money.
 On 30 October 2008 Delanoë announced that the group Colony Capital-Accor-Bouygues had been chosen for the project, with architects Jacques Rougerie, Alain Derbesse, and Alain-Charles Perrot.
 The group had been planning for a 2012 reopening of the complex, but it opened on 19 May 2014.
 The €64.8 million project leases the property for 54 years and includes a 4-star hotel, a health center, and a medical center, as well as retail, restaurants, and parking facilities.

 In popular culture

 The title character of Yann Martel's Man Booker Prize winning novel Life of Pi, Piscine Molitor "Pi" Patel, is named after Piscine Molitor.
 This book was made into a movie of the same name which was released in 2012.

+In the third season of Emily in Paris, the title character (Lily Collins) and her best friend Mindy (Ashley Park) have a cocktail while lounging at the Piscine Molitor.

+A visit to the spa and pool is also featured during the third season of Netflix TV show The Parisian Agency: Exclusive Properties.

+The music video for Nudes by Claire Laffut and Yseult was filmed at the complex.